neuronsimulator/nrn/INSTALL.md

 #### Mac OS

-Since version 7.8.1 we are providing Python wheels and this is now the preferred way to install NEURON (unless you don't have Python environment).
-NEURON can be installed is using `pip` as:
+Since version 7.8.1 we are providing Python wheels and NEURON can be installed using `pip` as:

 ```
 pip3 install neuron